Dineshkumar2172/Docker-Kubernetes/data_and_volumes/README.md

 >
 >   Set via ENV in Dockerfile or via --env on docker run.
 >
 >   NOTE: env variable set via docker run overrides the same env variable set on Dockerfile.
+Good approach is to set default argument inside dockerfile and use it as part of environment variable.
 >
 > ```
 >